Companion planting is a fantastic tool that all gardeners should take advantage of.

 There are several options for lettuce companion plants.
 But the combination of lettuce and garlic offers two benefits to the grower.

-Garlic can protect lettuce leaves from being ravaged by a wide range of pests.
+Firstly, garlic can protect lettuce leaves from being ravaged by a wide range of pests.

 Garlic is a great companion plant for many crops, as many pests are repelled by the strong smell.
 It is thought most small and flying pests can be repelled by garlic.
 This includes the likes of aphids, flies, mites, and slugs.

-Also, growing low-lying lettuce alongside garlic bulbs forms a ground cover.
+Secondly, growing low-lying lettuce alongside garlic bulbs forms a ground cover.
 This stops weeds from populating the area and competing with garlic for nutrients.

 Carrots and Salad Onions